AcademySoftwareFoundation/rez/docs/source/installation.rst

 To install rez, you will need:

 1. Python 3.7 or above.
 We support 3.7, 3.8, 3.9, 3.10 and 3.11.
-   The pythoon interpreter you use to run the install script will be the interpreter used by rez itself.
+   The python interpreter you use to run the install script will be the interpreter used by rez itself.
 2. The source code.
 You can get it by either cloning the `repository <https://github.com/AcademySoftwareFoundation/rez>`_ with git or downloading it from the `latest release <https://github.com/AcademySoftwareFoundation/rez/releases/latest>`_.